-Stratification of disease by the underlying mechanisms promoting tumor growth and survival of cancer are relatively easy to discern, we believe that they are actually somewhat rare across solid tumors.
+Stratification of disease by the underlying mechanisms promoting tumor growth and survival

-To date, much of the study of cancer has focused on tumors characterized by a single, overexpressed receptor or a mutated gene, also known as oncogenedriven cancers.
-While these types
+To date, much of the study of cancer has focused on tumors characterized by a single, overexpressed receptor or a mutated gene, also known as oncogene-driven cancers.
+While these types of cancer are relatively easy to discern, we believe that they are actually somewhat rare across solid tumors.